MDP in Global and Transnational Sociology

 For more information on who is required to pay the fee and on the available scholarships, please see Fees and Scholarships web page.

-- the applicant’s academic quality and the success and the relevance of the applicant's overall study record in the completed Bachelor's degree and other studies, judged primarily from the degree certificate and transcript of records
+- the academic quality as well as the success and the relevance of your overall study record in the completed Bachelor's degree and other studies, judged primarily from the degree certificate and transcript of records

-- motivation to study specifically in this Programme; demonstrated interest in and commitment to research in global and transnational studies (evidenced in the motivation letter and CV)
+- motivation to study specifically in this programme; demonstrated interest in and commitment to research in global and transnational studies, judged from the letter of motivation and the CV

 After the assessment, the programme makes a proposal to the Dean on the students to be admitted.
 The Dean makes the final decision on admission.

 Admissions results will be announced by 29 March 2018.
 All applicants will be informed about the admissions results.

 Please see the University's general instructions concerning rectification procedure: http://www.uta.fi/admissions/degreeprog/applying/selection.html